PaleAlex/Simplifyller/README.md

 # Simplifyller
-A web app to fill missing values in your dataset. find me at simplifyller.streamlit.app
+A web app to fill missing values in your dataset. find me at (simplifyller.streamlit.app)

+This was a Streamlit challenge for student ambassadors 2023